milanglacier/minuet-ai.nvim/README.md

 - `HF_API_KEY` for Huggingface
 - Custom environment variable for OpenAI-compatible services (as specified in your configuration)

+**Note:** Provide the name of the environment variable to Minuet, not the actual value.
+For instance, pass `OPENAI_API_KEY` to Minuet, not the value itself (e.g., `sk-xxxx`).

+If using Ollama, you nend to assign an arbitrary, non-null environment variable as a placeholder for it to function.

 # System Prompt

 See [prompt](./prompt.md) for the default system prompt used by `minuet`.